-*Please note that due to Federal Sequestration, new TEACH award amounts will be reduced by 6%.
-For example, if you were eligible for $4,000 for the year, you will now receive $3,760.
-No end date for this change has been given, so the redcution will continue until further notice by the government.
+*Please note that due to Federal Sequestration, new TEACH award amounts will be reduced by .89%.
+For example, if you were eligible for $4,000 for the year, you will now receive $3,964.40.
+This reduction is in place until October 1, 2014, at which time it is subject to change.

 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students (see below for more information on high-need fields and schools serving low-income students).
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.

 Important: If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant was disbursed.
 Once a grant is converted to a loan it cannot be converted back to a grant.